 Microwaving spaghetti squash is the fastest and easiest way of preparing this vegetable.
 I almost never bother with baking it!

 Microwaving spaghetti squash is my preferred method of cooking this vegetable.
-It’s easy enough to cook spaghetti squash in the oven; it’s ridiculously easy to cook it in the microwave.
+It’s easy enough to bake spaghetti squash in the oven.
+It’s ridiculously easy to cook it in the microwave.

-Making microwave spaghetti squash is so easy in fact, and the results are quite comparable to baking, that more often than not, when cooking spaghetti squash, I choose the microwave.
+This method is so easy, and the results are quite comparable to baking.
+So more often than not, when cooking this vegetable, I choose the microwave.
 And I cook it often, mostly to replace pasta and other starchy foods.

 This cooking time is ideal for a small, 2 lb. spaghetti squash.
 If your spaghetti squash is larger, you’ll probably need to microwave it a bit longer.
 Your goal is soft spaghetti squash that can be easily pierced with a fork.
 Try 6 minutes per side for larger squashes.

-If you decide that your spaghetti squash is ready, but upon slicing it you realize it’s still too hard, simply scoop out the pulp and seeds; place each half in a large, microwave-safe bowl; add a little water, cover, and microwave until fork-tender, probably 2-3 more minutes.
+If you decide that your spaghetti squash is ready, but upon slicing it you realize it’s still too hard, simply scoop out the pulp and seeds.
+Place each half in a large, microwave-safe bowl.
+Add a little water, cover, and microwave until fork-tender.
+This will probably take 2-3 more minutes.

-If you microwaved the spaghetti squash for too long and it’s mushy, place the halves cut side down on a clean towel to absorb some of the liquid that will come off.
-Take comfort in the fact that it will still taste great.
+What to do if you microwaved the spaghetti squash for too long and it’s mushy?
+Place the spaghetti squash halves, cut side down, on a clean towel.
+This will help absorb some of the liquid.
+Take comfort in the fact that it will still taste great!

-In general, microwave spaghetti squash strands do tend to be a bit mushier than baked spaghetti squash strands.
+In general, microwave strands do tend to be a bit mushier than baked strands.
 It’s up to you if the slight mushiness is worth the easier preparation.
 I think it is.

 - 1 small spaghetti squash (2 lb.)